Fractons, symmetric gauge fields and geometry: Charge-Dipole conservation

 \section{Charge-Dipole conservation}

-Gapless fracton phases are characterized by the conservation of certain charges and their highest moments.
+Gapless fracton phases are characterized by the conservation of certain charges and their higher moments.
 The simplest case, corresponds with the conservation of a charge $Q$ and its dipole $Q^a$, which in $n$ space dimensions, at the macroscopic level, can be formulated in terms of the charge density $\rho$ as

+with $\lambda,\boldsymbol{\beta}$ arbitrary parameters.
 In a system with such conservation law, charges are immobile, whereas dipoles can freely move.
 In fact, similarly to what happens with momentum and angular momentum\footnote{In a system with both momentum and angular momentum conservation once momentum is conserved, conservation of angular momentum follows.}, both charges are conserved once the single (generalized) continuity equation

 is satisfied.
-The distinguishing feature in these class of systems is that charge is relaxed via a tensorial current.
-An immediate consequence of such conservation law, is that a gauged version of the symmetry would require the presence of gauge fields $\psi,A_{ab}$ with the transformation rule $\psi\to\psi-\partial_t\lambda$, and $A_{ab}\to A_{ab}+\partial_a\partial_b\lambda$, and the 'gauge fields' coupling to the fractonic matter as follows
+The distinguishing feature in this class of systems is that charge is relaxed via a tensorial current.
+An immediate consequence of such conservation law, is that a gauged version of the symmetry would require the presence of gauge fields $A_0,A_{ab}$ with the transformation rule $A_0\to A_0-\partial_t\lambda$, and $A_{ab}\to A_{ab}+\partial_a\partial_b\lambda$, and the 'gauge fields' coupling to the fractonic matter as follows

-Such type of theories have been proposed as a generalization to electrodynamics \cite{pretko2017generalized}.
-However, due to the unusual transformation law of the fields, is not clear in what sense they are gauge theories.
-In addition, from this perspective, is not obvious whether is possible to put the theory on a curved manifold without spoiling the gauge symmetry \cite{slagle2019symmetric}.
+Such type of theories have been proposed as a generalization to electrodynamics \cite{Pretko:2016lgv}.
+However, due to the unusual transformation law of the fields, it is not clear in what sense they are actual gauge theories.
+In addition, from this perspective, it is not obvious whether it is possible to put the theory on a curved manifold without spoiling the gauge symmetry \cite{slagle2019symmetric}.